 - Food – Fun, healthy food boosts energy levels and the ability to focus.

-Supported by qualified teachers, mentors work with small groups of students for anything from 3 to 25 sessions per year.
-Our 25 annual sessions include 10 sessions over Autumn (Sep, Oct, Nov) and 15 sessions over Winter/Spring (Jan, Feb, Mar, Apr, May).
-These sessions are on Saturdays and Sundays.
+Supported by qualified teachers, mentors work with small groups of students for anything from 10 to 25 sessions per year.
+Our annual programme includes 5-10 sessions over Autumn (Oct, Nov – when possible) and 10-20 sessions over Winter/Spring (Jan, Feb, Mar, Apr, May, June).
+These sessions are on Saturdays.

 One Degree’s target areas include the most deprived areas of London.
-At the moment, we are currently focusing on Brent and Haringey.
+At the moment, we are currently focusing on Brent, Haringey and Westminster.

-Brent, London is a growing community both in numbers and business.
+North London, in boroughs such as Brent and Haringey for example, are growing communities both in numbers and business.
 Brent is among the most deprived boroughs in England according to the Child Well-being Index.
 The percentage of pupils eligible for free school meals is considerably higher than the national average, a factor that the Department for Education’s research links directly to poor GCSE performance.
 In addition to a shortage of schools, Brent’s schools are failing to deliver a good standard of education.
 One in ten of its secondary schools are below the minimum standard of 40% GCSEs marked A*-C including English and Maths, compared to less than one in five schools nationally.
 Brent is also among the most culturally diverse in the UK and a hotspot for immigrants making this borough a prime location for student intervention.

 See London breakdown of borough deprivation vs. GCSE scores here.